lganic/MAGNUS/README.md

 # MAGNUS
 program for ti-84 to do basic and advanced operations on vectors

+to download onto calculator, download ti connect and drag both MAGNUS and VCLIB to your calculator, yes both are required. to run this program dont run VCLIB, run MAGNUS.

 how to use:
 vectors are represeneted by their components and should be input like this: (1,2,3) 2 dimensional vectors are also supported and are input as such: (1,2)